Project

 group of ten academy students transformed not only the existing first basement

-exhibition space but also the long-neglected bunker into a cohesive yet
+exhibition space but also the long-neglected bunker into

 expanded exhibition area.
-This innovative intervention revitalized the forsaken
+This innovative intervention revitalized

 sections of the bunker, turning them into spaces for reflection and artistic